Professor Stavros Brekoulakis, LLB (Athens) LLM (London) PhD (London)

 - Monograph, Third Parties in International Commercial Arbitration (Oxford University Press 2011)

-- Article, “Rethinking the Concept of Consent in International Commercial Arbitration: A New Theory on Non-Signatories”, Journal of International Dispute Settlement (forthcoming 2017)
+- Article, “Rethinking Consent in International Commercial Arbitration: a New Theory on Non-Signatories” Journal of International Dispute Settlement, 9(1) (2018) 1-34.

-- Chapter, “The Various Features of Consent in Arbitration” in Bjorklund, Ferrari and Kroll, Cambridge Compendium of International Commercial and Investment Arbitration (Cambridge University Press forthcoming 2017)
+- Chapter, “The Various Features of Consent in Arbitration” in Bjorklund, Ferrari and Kroll, Cambridge Compendium of International Commercial and Investment Arbitration (Cambridge University Press forthcoming)

 - Article, “The Effect of an Arbitral Award and Third Parties in International Arbitration: Res Judicata Revisited”, (2005) 16(1), American Review of Int’l.
 Arbitration (Columbia University) pp177-209.

 - “Systemic Bias and the Institution of International Arbitration: A new Approach to Arbitral Decision-Making”, Journal of International Dispute Settlement, 4(3) pp. 553-585 (2013) (winner of the 2013 Park Prize for the best article in the Journal for International Dispute Settlement) (with link:)